Shopville, Kentucky

 Shopville is an unincorporated community in Pulaski County, Kentucky, United States.

 Shopville briefly gained national attention following the April 13, 2002 assassination of Pulaski County Sheriff Sam Catron at a political rally held by the town's fire department.

 Shopville has a lending library, a branch of the Pulaski County Public Library.

+Education

+Shopville Elementary School, also sometimes initialized as SHES, is a public elementary school in the community.
+It is under the administration of Pulaski County Schools.
+The school provides education to grades 1–5.
+After attending SHES, students attend Northern Middle School, then attend Pulaski County High School.